Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Both Microsoft Teams and Zoom offer another useful option for larger teams — breakout rooms

-While Zoom lets you have up to 50 different sessions, in Microsoft Teams, this option is available only in paid plans.
+While Zoom lets free users have up to 50 different sessions, in Microsoft Teams, this option is available only in paid plans.
 However, if you do have a paid MS Teams plan, you’ll also be able to set breakout rooms before the meeting actually starts, which isn’t an option on Zoom.

 Conversely, Microsoft Teams lets you create polls in the free plan, whereas in Zoom you have to upgrade to a paid plan for this option.